 Megan Phillips graduated from Stanford University with a degree in Human Biology.
 Now a Teach for America veteran, Megan spent two years teaching middle school science in the South Bronx and earning her Master's in Teaching.
 Since returning to her hometown of Austin, she has trained and managed teachers for a national test preparation company, taught everything from third grade to high school Latin and tutored students from ages 7 to 30.

-When she is not with students, she is probably at Town Lake with her poodle, reading The Grouchy Ladybug with her son or listening to music at the Cactus Cafe with her husband.
+When she is not with students, she is probably at Town Lake with her poodle, reading The Grouchy Ladybug with her kids or listening to music at the Cactus Cafe with her husband.

 Anne Dailey graduated from Yale University with a Bachelor’s degree in Literature.
 While an undergraduate, she taught art to preschoolers through Head Start and worked as a high school camp counselor at Camp Waldemar and Interlochen Arts Camp.
 After graduating, Anne worked in film, television, and virtual reality development in Los Angeles.